 web sites and radio programs that we have monitored.
 But it is deeply offensive

 to Agnostics, Atheists, Humanists, and other non-theists.
 They have no belief in

 God, for the simple reason that they see no evidence for the existence of a

 deity.
+For them to believe in a deity would be intellectually dishonest.
 Most view the great world religions as having been created by very human

 their best attempts to understand deity, humanity and the rest of the universe.